 A major financial issue facing the District is the funding of the district contractual obligations, specifically salaries and benefits for district staff.
 Another growing concern is tuition cost to charter cyber schools.
 The cost for cyber tuition in 2018-19 was a 43% increase to cost in 2017-18 and costs continue to increase.
 Our increase in cost from 2019-20 to the 2020-21 school year was 7.2%.
+We have implemented our own virtual instructional platform and during the 2021-22 school year we had minimal increase to our Charter Cyber tuition costs.
+We will continue to offer the virtual program with the hopes of students returning to the district's platform in turn reducing this tuition cost.

-The Collective Bargaining agreement with the Shamokin Area Educational Association was settled during the prior start of 2018-19 as well as the agreement with AFSCME who represents the support staff employees.
-SAEA is a five year agreement expires June 30, 2023 and the AFSCME expires June 20, 2022.
+The Collective Bargaining agreement with the Shamokin Area Educational Association and the Act 93 agreement will expire June 20, 2023.
+Negotiations have begun with the SAEA and the school board has agreed upon a three year Act 93 agreement.
+The AFSCME agreement was settled prior to July 1, 2022 with a three year agreement.
+Majority of agreements included salary increases and benefit changes.
 All eligible staff participate in the Central Susquehanna Regional Health Care Trust administered through the CSIU.
 The annual cost per enrollee for the medical insurance program is based on a tier rate of individual and dependent enrollment.
 The members of SAEA and AFSCME are enrolled in a high deductible high quality plan at the IRS minimum.
-The single deductible is \$1400 per calendar year but may change based upon IRS guidelines annually on January 1 of current year.
-Administration Act 93 contract is to expire on June 30, 2023.
-The medical plan referred to as the \$0 deductible PPO will not be available.
-The School Board will designate an alternative plan.
+The ACT 93 membership will also be enrolled in the QHDHP effective July 1, 2023.
+The single deductible set by the IRS is currently \$1500 but may change based upon IRS guidelines annually on January 1 of current year.

-The tiers for 2021-22 annual cost are Single \$9048 to the highest cost tier of Family \$25,320.
+The tiers for 2022-23 annual cost are Single \$9564 to the highest cost tier of Family \$26,760.
 The tiers establish a potential liability and difficulty in budgeting as employees move from single to two party or family coverage.
 Looking back to the year 2015-16 the rate of increase was 5.5%.
-It is projected for the 2022-23 school year to increase by 5.7% per tier level.
+It is projected for the 2023-24 school year to increase by 9.3% per tier level.
 The rates of increase are based upon claims over a period of time.
 These increases vary and are not predictable.

-A cost savings to the district has been the move from the healthcare plan PPO \$0 deductible to the QHDP at the IRS minimum for members of SAEA and AFSCME.
+A cost savings to the district has been the move from the healthcare plan PPO \$0 deductible to the QHDP at the IRS minimum for members of SAEA and AFSCME and Act 93.
 The district is also contributing to a Health Savings Plan for eligible employees.
-This contribution is currently at 50% for AFSCME employees and 40% for the SAEA employees.
+This contribution is currently at 50% for AFSCME employees, 40% for the SAEA employees, and 100% for Act 93.
+The intent of the School Board is to decrease the H S A contribution through out the upcoming school years to reflect 50% or lower.

 The SAEA retirement incentive of \$6,000 for 5 years was deleted from the renewal of the contract in 19-20 for professional staff.
 Those retiring in 18-19 and prior school years were eligible for this incentive.
 The district anticipates its final payment to these HRA's in the year 2023-2024.
-Currently we have two retired administrators with contractual obligations to post retirement benefits for health care insurance.
+Currently we have two retired administrators with contractual obligations to post retirement benefits for health care insurance for ten years but if retiree turn 65 years of age prior to the full ten years then this is termed.